-Luther values its heritage—it was founded in 1861 by Norwegian immigrants—just as it values the diversity of its students, staff, and faculty, who hail from many different faith backgrounds and heritages.
+Founded in 1861 by Norwegian immigrants, Luther values its heritage, just as it values the diversity of its students, staff, and faculty, who hail from many faith backgrounds and heritages.

 Luther offers more than 60 majors and preprofessional programs leading to the bachelor of arts degree.
-The college’s learning philosophy highlights connections between disciplines, and its thoughtful and rigorous curriculum moves beyond immediate interests toward engagement in the larger world.
-This conscientious approach to education helps Luther earn inclusion in the top tier of national liberal arts colleges in the U.S. News and World Report’s college guide.
+The college’s learning philosophy highlights connections between disciplines.
+Its thoughtful and rigorous curriculum moves beyond immediate interests toward engagement in the larger world.
+This approach to education helps Luther earn inclusion in the top tier of national liberal arts colleges in the U.S. News and World Report’s college guide.

 Study-away experiences are another way that students learn beyond the classroom, and they’re key to the global perspective that Luther promotes.
 Each year more than 400 Luther students study abroad in 41 countries.
 Many undergraduates take advantage of study-away opportunities during January Term, a three-week period between semesters that allows students to study a particular subject in depth.